leejoonli/code-every-day/log.md

 ## Thoughts

 Able to get a flip animation in React Native using Animated.
 Followed a blog post about it.
 Currently all the cards flip all at once but I think that's fine.
 Need to display the card information from the state variable after some user interaction.

+# Day 28 (3/1/2022)

+## Personal Project

+Worked on a personal project.

+## Thoughts

+Replaced the spread selection pressable from a text box to a "fanned deck" image.
+Able to get images overlapped and able to keep functionality to set selected cards.